 4. End of life, biodegradability, and ability to be recycled.

-Here are five fabrics that will help to make fashion and homewares brands more sustainable now and in the future:
+Here are five sustainable fashion fabrics that will help to make fashion and homewares brands more sustainable now and in the future:

 People have been spinning the cotton plant into thread, clothing and other textiles for millennia but much of the world’s cotton is now Bt (genetically modified cotton).
 Organic cotton is a better for people and the environment than its non-organic counterpart.